 For an overview of requirements and deadlines for non-thesis MS degrees, click here.

 Listed below are the major steps that should be completed for the MS degrees (thesis Master degrees) in computer science and computer engineering.
-Much of this information is taken from the Steps to Fulfill Master's Degree Requirements on the Office of Graduate Studies (OGS) website http://ogs.tamu.edu and from the Department's Graduate Brochure (pdf).
+Much of this information is taken from the Steps to Fulfill Master's Degree Requirements on the Office of Graduate and Professional Studies (OGAPS) website http://ogs.tamu.edu and from the Department's Graduate Brochure (pdf).

 Advisory Committee and Degree Plan

 MS students must form an Advisory Committee and file an approved degree plan.
 Requirements for the composition of the Advisory Committee and degree plans can be found in the Department's Graduate Brochure (pdf).